johnmckerrell/BeaconOSX/README.md

-Mavericks (not Yosemite) as an iBeacon
+Mojave as an iBeacon
 ===

-**NOTE: THIS DOES NOT WORK IN YOSEMITE!!!
-Apple have closed the loophole that allowed a Mac to be used as an iBeacon in Mavericks.**
+**NOTE: This version works in Mojave but not done must testing**

-Use a Bluetooth 4 enabled Mac running **Mavericks** (not Yosemite) as an iBeacon.
+Use a Bluetooth 4 enabled Mac running Mojave as an iBeacon.

 See http://www.blendedcocoa.com/blog/2013/11/02/mavericks-as-an-ibeacon/ for more details.